-Home Modifications for the Elderly: Ageing in Place Safely
+Home Modifications for The Elderly: Ageing in Place Safely

-or loved one is whether they will remain at home or enter an aged care facility.
+One of the considerations that you will no doubt face when discussing ageing with your parent or loved one is whether they will remain at home or enter an aged care facility.
 There are a number of things to consider in this decision, but very often the best option is to remain at home, with the familiarity of a local neighbourhood and a sense of independence.
 Yet, it’s important to ensure they are safe and comfortable, which for many seniors means making modifications to the home.

 In this guide, we showcase some of the most beneficial home modifications for the elderly and explain how they can assist your loved one.
 These additions and alterations can help to ensure your parent ages in place safely and comfortably.